chatox/networks-science-course/upf/upf-evaluation.md

 * Give your functions and variables informative names that state what they do or what they contain.
 * Avoid code duplication.
 * Remove unnecessary code.

+These are some of the most common mistakes in code, these deduct points from your grade:

+1. Delivering code that does not execute from beginning to end; to prevent this, make sure that ``Kernel > Restart and run all`` works in your notebook, because that is how practice instructors review your code
+1. Not including comments explaining how your code works; these are important for practice instructors to properly review your code
+1. Including unnecessary code
+1. Leaving cells that you should have removed when delivering
+1. Including code that does the same twice or more (use functions)
+1. Giving cryptic names to your variables or functions
+1. Using an inconsistent coding style

 ## We expect nothing less than top-quality work